MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-connect-different-deployment-models-powershell.md

         Set-AzureVNetConfig -ConfigurationPath C:\AzureNet\NetworkConfig.xml

-You should see something similar to this result showing that the import succeeded.
+You will see a similar result showing that the import succeeded.

         OperationDescription        OperationId                      OperationStatus
         --------------------        -----------                      ---------------